 Figure 18 emphasizes that both the PTR/JVX and TTR/699 generated similar wind-tunnel airspeeds at 180-deg yaw.
-Opening the overhead doors did not appreciably reduce airspeed, but in some cases led to pitch-link loads as high as the worst-case TTR/699 data at the same airspeed (Fig. 19).
-The large scatter and inconsistent trends in PTR/JVX gimbal angle and pitch-link load are unexplained.
+Opening the overhead doors did not appreciably reduce airspeed, but in some cases led to pitch-link loads as high as the 699 data with the highest loads at the same airspeed (Fig. 19).
+The large scatter and inconsistent trends in JVX gimbal angle and pitch-link load are unexplained.

 Runs 61 and 62 both had the vane sets in the same configuration, so the only difference was the rotor orientation.
-The wind-tunnel velocity induced by the rotor is higher at 0-deg yaw (Run 61) than at 180-deg yaw, so the rotor is operating a higher effective rate of climb.
+The wind-tunnel velocity induced by the rotor is higher at 0-deg yaw (Run 61) than at 180-deg yaw (Fig. 18), so the rotor is operating a higher effective rate of climb.